Find a star-rated program near you!

 Search here to find child care in your area.
 Please note that this is not a comprehensive list of programs in your area: It reflects only programs that applied for a Commitment to Quality designation or a star rating in Oregon's Spark.

-Though Spark is intended to be a measure of quality, inclusion on this list does not necessarily constitute endorsement from the Center on Early Learning, The Research Institute, or Western Oregon University.
+Though Spark is intended to be a measure of quality, inclusion on this list does not necessarily constitute endorsement from the Center on Early Learning and Youth Development, The Research Institute, or Western Oregon University.